Efesendil/lidar_odometry/README.md

 This is a real-time LiDAR odometry system designed for SLAM applications.
 It utilizes feature extraction from point clouds, iterative closest point (ICP) registration, sliding window optimization with Ceres Solver, and Pangolin for 3D visualization.

-## License

-This project is licensed under the 🚀MIT License🚀 - see the [LICENSE](LICENSE) file for details.

 ## Features

 - ⚡ Real-time LiDAR odometry processing